alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre.md

 ### Deploying multiple SREs in parallel

-> :warning: You can only deploy to **one SRE at a time** from a given computer as the `Az` Powershell module can only work within one Azure subscription at a time.
+:exclamation: Note that you can only deploy to **one SRE at a time** from a given computer as the `Az` Powershell module can only work within one Azure subscription at a time.

 If you need to deploy multiple SREs in parallel you will need to use multiple computers.
 These can be different physical computers or you can provision dedicated deployment VMs - this is beyond the scope of this guide.